 - Provide perspectives, ideas, and insights in reaction to VPUE proposals and initiatives

-- Engage with student body to ascertain concerns/issues and raise them with Student Chair as potential future meeting topics
+- Engage with student body to ascertain concerns/issues and raise them with Student Co-Chairs as potential future meeting topics

 - Thoughtfully navigate undergraduate experience with eyes open for growth and improvement opportunities